sjacob2019/Credit-Card-Fraud-Detection/README.md

 #### Undersampling

-The first method we investigated was undersampling, which in just means that we will take a portion of the majority class, which in this case is the genuine cases in an effort to remedy the imbalance in the dataset.
-The undersampling ratio was varied from 1-10^4 and  specificity, recall, and balanced accuracy were plotted to see the effects of undersampling on the performance of the classifier.
-We only undersampled in the training dataset, so the test data was untouched.
+The undersampling ratio was varied from 1 to 10^4 and the specificity, recall, and balanced accuracy were plotted to see the effects of undersampling on the performance of the classifier.
+We only undersampled in the training dataset so the test data was untouched.

 <img src="./Images-Final/Logistic Regression/logisticregression_US_graph.png" alt="Logistic Regression Figure 2" width="600"/>